trungvose/front-end-editorial-style-guide/README.md

 # Front End Editorial Style Guide

-A style guide on the standard format, spelling, and construction of commonly used words and phrases for clarity and consistency of the User Interface.
+A user interface style guide on the standard format, spelling, and construction of commonly used words and phrases for clarity and consistency.

 > This is our practical guide at [Zyllem][0].
 Therefore, many of these standards are related to the logistic sector.